frontdevops/mysql-dbslayer-proxy/README.md

 ## Components

 * mysql2json.sh - convert output from MySQL to JSON
-* dbjs.sh - DBS proxy server
+* dbjs.sh - DBS proxy server in one file

 ## Usage